 Risk of Bias

 Of the six RCTs, three were determined to have low overall risk of bias, one had high overall risk of bias, and two had unclear risk of bias.
 Of 7 cohort studies, two were determined to have a low risk of bias, four had a high risk of bias, and the remaining study was determined to have an unclear risk of bias.
-Risk of bias for individual RCT and cohort studies are indicated in Supplemental Figures 5 and 6, respectively.
+Risk of bias for individual RCT and cohort studies are indicated in Supplemental Figures S5 and S6, respectively.

-Two RCTs addressed symptom control, with 45 patients randomized to robotic fundoplication and 45 patients randomized to laparoscopic fundoplication58,59 (Figure 11).
+Symptom Control: Two RCTs addressed symptom control, with 45 patients randomized to robotic fundoplication and 45 patients randomized to laparoscopic fundoplication58,59 (Fig. 11).
 There was no difference found in symptom control between robotic fundoplication and laparoscopic fundoplication (RR = 0.95, 95%CI = 0.85, 1.07, I2 = 0%).
 Two cohort studies compared GERD symptom control between robotic and laparoscopic fundoplication.60,61 Symptom control was reported as Visick score I or II (symptoms resolved or improved)60 and patient rating of intervention success as satisfactory or complete/good61.
 Overall there was no difference between robotic and laparoscopic fundoplication for symptom control in these two studies.

 Figure 11.
 Symptom control for laparoscopic compared to robotic fundoplication.